THE MAGIC CIRCLE – RULES

 In reaching its decision as to appropriate sanctions Council will take into account any previous disciplinary proceedings concerning the Member or Apprentice in question as well as any apology and undertaking provided by the Member or Apprentice concerned.

-5.12.5 Any resolution of the Council for the purposes of Rule 5.12.4 shall be passed by not less than 75% of all those members of the Council who are not conflicted (see 5.13.2), whether voting online (permissible only in the event of sanctions involving letters) or at a Council meeting.
+5.12.5 Any resolution of the Council for the purposes of Rule 5.12.4 shall be passed by not less than 75% of all those members of the Council who are not conflicted (see 5.13.2).

 5.13 Disciplinary Panel